 The Transit of Venus in 1769 was of interest to the entire world.
-Captain James Cook was sent to the South Pacific by King George III to chart the transit of Venus in front of the sun and to measure the size of the solar system.
+Captain James Cook was sent to the South Pacific by King George III to chart the astronomical event.

-St. Petersburg in Russia was established in 1703 by Tsar Peter the Great.
-The result included 370 bridges, new streets, squares and palaces that enlivened the banks of the River Neva.
-The human cost was staggering.
-Peter's dream was the poor Russians' and Swedes' nightmare.
+St. Petersburg in Russia, established in 1703 by Tsar Peter the Great, included 370 bridges, streets, squares and palaces that enlivened the banks of the River Neva.

-Learning how to read body language offers a useful life skill.
+The ability to read body language is a useful life skill.
 What someone says or doesn't say can be betrayed by their actions.
-What's their posture?
-Facial expression?
-How can you tell when a partner has a secret?
-Is the perfect job candidate really ideal?
 Nonverbal communication offers clues.

 John Wilkes was an 18th-century radical politician and journalist, a rake and a rascal.
 He was part of the establishment but he audaciously challenged it.
 Issue 45 of his newspaper the North Briton secured his place as a public hero but his enemies in high places were determined to silence him.

-In the late 1880s, American-born Florence Maybrick faced trial in Liverpool, England for the murder of her husband James.
+In the late 1880s, American-born Florence Maybrick faced trial in Liverpool, England, for the murder of her husband James.
 Was she guilty or innocent of poisoning him with arsenic?
-Here's her compelling story.